-“Wet stacking” is a condition that affects diesel engines and is caused by unburned fuel passing into the exhaust system.
+“Wet stacking” is a condition that affects diesel engines and is caused by unburned fuel entering into the exhaust system.

 The Negative Effects of Wet Stacking

 How to Prevent Wet Stacking

 The effects of wet stacking can be rectified by running the generator set at or above 75% of the generator’s nameplate rating.
-This allows for increased exhaust temperatures which vaporize the unburned fuel in the exhaust system.
+This allows for increased exhaust temperatures, which vaporize the unburned fuel in the exhaust system.

 Select load bank testing services from LionHeart on an annual basis.
 This can alleviate heavy carbon buildup that occurs if wet stacking goes unaddressed.
 Wet stacking that is not properly handled will almost always result in component damage that can ultimately lead to component repairs, replacements, or in severe cases, a major engine overhaul.